21 ncac 08n .0202 DECEPTIVE CONDUCT PROHIBITED

 (2) obtaining or keeping clients;

-(3) obtaining or maintaining certification, retired status, or exemption from peer review;
+(3) obtaining or maintaining certification, inactive status, or exemption from peer review;

 (4) reporting CPE credits;